 That’s why the SIPTU Pre-Budget Statement sets out the steps needed to transform the Early Years Sector.

 Ending the staffing crisis, introducing pay scales and reducing fees; these can only happen with increased government funding.
-Despite significant increase in recent years, investment is still way to low.
+Despite significant increases in recent years, investment is still way too low.

 In its Pre-Budget Statement SIPTU is calling for government to increase Early Years spending to the EU average over a 5-year period.
 This would increase investment from €485 million in 2018 to €2.1 billion in 2023.
 Spending should increase to the UNICEF 1% GDP target by 2027.

-Providers cannot pay what they don’t have.
+Providers cannot pay what they do not have.
 That’s why the introduction of pay scales depends on increased government funding.